 In line with national and local planning policies, the Council seeks to ensure the appropriate protection and enhancement of its landscapes, both urban and rural, whilst meeting the needs of development.

-Landscape encompasses all outdoor space, from town centre pedestrian precincts, to the open countryside: all forms of development impact upon the landscape to some degree and this needs to be assessed to determine its significance, ensure development is designed to integrate into its setting and to identify possible mitigation (be they proposals for stables, householder applications, new residential development, business parks, new town centre buildings, public art, telecommunications masts, wind turbines, nursing homes, nurseries, new retail, overhead power lines, new recreational landscapes such as golf courses and many others).
+Landscape surrounds all outdoor space, from town centre pedestrian precincts, to the open countryside.
+All forms of development impact the landscape to some degree and this needs to be assessed to determine its significance.
+Development should be designed to integrate into its setting and to identify possible mitigation (be they proposals for stables, householder applications, new residential development, business parks, new town centre buildings, public art, telecommunications masts, wind turbines, nursing homes, nurseries, new retail, overhead power lines, new recreational landscapes such as golf courses and many others).